“Buy or Bye”™ – Daily Fantasy Football Plays for Week 1 2023 Cash Games

 Remember, this article is not focused on GPP (Tournament) Games, JUST Cash Games.
 Feel free to use a few of these suggested players as a base when constructing a GPP lineup, but you’ll have to take some chances on a few low cost, upside players as well.

-So, without further to do, here are my suggestions for the Best Daily Fantasy Football Plays for Cash Games for Week 1 contests, along with they’re prices.
+So, without further to do, here are my suggestions for the Best Daily Fantasy Football Plays for Cash Games and player props for Week 1 contests, along with they’re prices.

 - For those new to this column, note that I never advocate against you paying up at any particular position for DFS.
 We all know that the likes of Patrick Mahomes and Christian McCaffrey are probably going to have the most consistent upside in terms of potential fantasy points from week to week.
 But remember that DFS is a salary cap game.
 You can feel free to sprinkle high priced players into your lineups, but you can’t pay up at every position because there’s simply not enough salary to go around.
 I try my best each week to provide my thoughts on how you might want to balance your cash lineups in terms of points potential and salary.

-- My approach to DFS in Week 1 is to rely on a solid QB and RB to anchor my team, since we have so little information on the teams in their current 53-man incarnations.
-And for this week, I’ve also noted that there’s plenty of value in the WR ranks this week, so I have no problems paying top dollar at other positions.
+- My approach to DFS in Week 1 is to rely on at least one solid RB to anchor my team, since we have so little information on the teams in their current 53-man incarnations.
+And for this week, I’ve also noted that there’s plenty of value in the WR ranks this week, so I have no problems paying top dollar at other positions, in particular at TE.

 - As I mentioned, I like paying up for a premium RB, and you don’t get more premium than Christian McCaffrey.
-His high involvement in the passing game gets him a nice floor, particularly for full PPR sites like Draft Kings, and you already know he’s the focal point for the Panthers offense.
+His high involvement in the passing game gets him a nice floor, particularly for full PPR sites like Draft Kings, and you already know he get plenty of touches in San Francisco.
 I would be surprised if he doesn’t at least break 100 total yards and a TD.